sing-group/compi-rnaseq-pipeline/resources/init-working-dir/README.txt

-NEXT STEPS BEFORE RUNNING MYBRAIN-SEQ
+NEXT STEPS BEFORE RUNNING THE PIPELINE

-Please, complete the next steps before running myBrain-Seq analysis:
+Please, complete the next steps before running the analysis:

 ------------------------------------------------------------------------------